DNS response data gives you a network security edge

 Why DNS response data matters

-Your DNS records are a repository of network security gold.
+Your DNS data is a repository of network security gold.

 Suppose a hacker infiltrates your network and redirects everybody who goes to bluecatnetworks.com to their phishing site.
 If you’re only logging users' queries, everything would appear to be perfectly fine.
 There would be no way to identify that the answer is pointing users to a malicious site.